MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/leaderboards-and-stats-2017/stats2017.md

 ---
-title: Player Stats 2017 (deprecated)
+title: Player Stats 2017
-description: Player Stats 2017 (deprecated) allows developers to configure stats for individual players signifying progress and prowess in a game. ms.date: 07/02/2018 ms.topic: article
+description: Player Stats 2017 allows developers to configure stats for individual players signifying progress and prowess in a game. ms.date: 07/02/2018 ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, player stats, leaderboards, stats 2017 ms.localizationpriority: medium
 ---

-# Player Stats 2017 (deprecated)
+# Player Stats 2017

 When using Stats 2017, the title keeps track of the stat values, and sends the values to the service.